SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 **Mode**: The mode is the value that appears most frequently in a dataset.
 It's not affected by outliers.
 It's useful for categorical data and to identify the most common value in a dataset.
 Note that mode is not a good representation of the typical value because it's influenced by the frequency of the values.

-## What is mean, median, variance, standard deviation, mode, range, interquartile range (IQR), and skewness?
+## What is Mean, Median, Variance, Standard Deviation, Mode, Range, Interquartile Range (IQR), and Skewness?

 These are the most important concepts in statistics.